University Financial Policies

-Petty Cash Reimbursement – Petty Cash Reimbursement [https://community.pepperdine.edu/finance/cashier/reimbursement.htm] can be used for expenses totaling $100 or less.
+Petty cash reimbursement can be used for expenses totaling $100 or less.

 Section 5.4: Purchasing Requisitions

-The PeopleSoft Requisition is the financial document in which the department requests the issuance of a Purchase Order that is then dispatched to the vendor.
+The PeopleSoft Requisition is the financial document in which the department requests the issuance of a purchase order that is then dispatched to the vendor.
 University departments are encouraged to contact the Purchasing Office early in the acquisition process.
-Purchasing buyers can help develop technical specifications, provide product descriptions and list of vendors, negotiate contracts, estimate cost or price.
+The Purchasing Office can help develop technical specifications, provide product descriptions and lists of vendors, negotiate contracts, and estimate cost or price.

 The University has implemented PeopleSoft, which is an online financial system to manage its financial transactions.
 All acquisition transactions must be entered in the financial system.
 Designated employees use the online purchasing requisition process for entry, approval, and review.

-Preparing Transactions — PeopleSoft Requisitions must be prepared by an employee with appropriate Requestor authority and access to the online system.
-Pepperdine faculty and staff may have Requestor access to the online requisition after attending an IT Authorized Requestors Training.
+PeopleSoft Requisitions must be prepared by an employee with appropriate Requestor authority and access to the online system.
+Pepperdine faculty and staff may have Requestor access to the online requisition after attending an Information Technology Authorized Requestors Training.

-Approvals — Once an online requisition is completely submitted, it is than electronically routed by the Requestor to a designated employee who is an authorized Approver for the department.
+Once an PeopleSoft Requisition is completely submitted, it is then electronically routed by the Requestor to a designated employee who is an authorized Approver for the department.

-Unauthorized Orders – A PeopleSoft requisition may not be submitted if the goods have already been ordered or the service already begun.
-For goods or services rendered prior to a PeopleSoft Requisition being created an Exception Request will need to be submitted.
+A PeopleSoft Requisition may not be submitted if the goods have already been ordered or the service has begun.
+For goods or services rendered prior to a PeopleSoft Requisition being created an Exception Payment Requistion will need to be submitted.

-Approvals — In addition to the requestor and the first-level approver, additional levels of approval may be necessary for the purchasing requisition.
-If the dollar amount requested exceeds the Level 1 approver limit, additional approvals will be required.
-When a purchasing requisition has received all required approvals, it is automatically routed to the Purchasing Office for processing.
+In addition to the Requestor and the first-level Approver, additional levels of approval may be necessary for the PeopleSoft Requisition.
+If the dollar amount requested exceeds the Level 1 Approver limit, additional approvals will be required.
+When a PeopleSoft Requisition has received all required approvals, it is automatically routed to the Purchasing Office for processing.

 Levels of Approvals:

-Backup documentation must accompany a purchasing requisition.
-Backup Documentation consists of a Quote, Agreement or Contract.
+Backup documentation must accompany a PeopleSoft Requisition.
+Backup documentation consists of a quote, agreement, or contract.

-The Purchasing Office is authorized to assign a purchase order number to an approved purchasing requisition.
-Unless otherwise authorized by the Board of Regents, Executive Vice President or delegated authority by the CFO, no other University department may assign contract or purchase order numbers for acquisition of goods or services.
+The Purchasing Office is authorized to assign a purchase order number to an approved PeopleSoft Requisition.
+Unless otherwise authorized by the Board of Regents, Executive Vice President, or delegated authority by the Chief Financial Officer, no other University department may assign contract or purchase order numbers for acquisition of goods or services.

-Purchase order numbers serve as a common identification between University records and those of the vendor, and they aid in tracking the process of vouchers, payments and receiving.
+Purchase order numbers serve as a common identification between University records and those of the vendor, and they aid in tracking the process of vouchers, payments, and receipts.

-Purchase Order — When a Purchasing buyer places a single order with the selected vendor for an acquisition, that transaction is a purchase order.
-The Purchase order is than dispatched directly to the vendor to ensure adequate supply and/or price.
+When the Purchasing Office places a single order with the selected vendor for an acquisition, that transaction is a purchase order.
+The purchase order is then dispatched directly to the vendor to ensure adequate supply and/or price.